Health Working Group Co-Chair

 Dr. Bukola Salami

-She is involved in several community volunteer initiatives including the Public Health Agency of Canada Working Group on the Mental Health of Black Canadian, and the Bell Lets Talk Funding advisory committee.
-She is a Board member of Black Opportunities Fund, Canadian Nurses Association, Black Physicians of Alberta (Vice President) and Black Health Alliance.
-In the past, she was a Board member of Africa Center (the largest Black organization in Western Canada), Alberta College of Social Workers, Edmonton Local Immigrant Partnership, National Association of Nigerian Nurses of North America, International Nursing Interest Group of the Registered Nurses Association of Ontario and Project Esperance (a housing unit for women in Toronto).
-In addition to being an Editor for the Canadian Journal of Nursing Research, she is an Associate Editor of the Canadian Medical Association Journal (CMAJ) and on the Editorial Board of Nursing Inquiry and Qualitative Health Research Journal.
-She is an advisory board member of the CIHR Institute for Human Development, Child and Youth Health.
-She has been a grant reviewer for several organizations, including the Public Health Agency of Canada, Bell Lets Talk, Shastri Indo-Canadian Institute, Edmonton Community Foundation, United Kingdom Medical Research Council, Canadian Institute for Health Research, Social Sciences and Humanities Research Council of Canada, Alberta Health Services Strategic Clinical Network, Women and Children’s Health Research Institute, Saskatchewan Health Research Foundation, and Alberta Innovates Health Solution.
+I represent the University of Alberta on the steering committee of the Worldwide Universities Network Global Africa Group.
+I am involved in several community volunteer initiatives, including serving as a member of Public Health Agency of Canada Working Group on the Mental Health of Black Canadian, Vice President of the Black Physicians Association of Alberta, and Board of the Black Opportunities Fund.
+Previously, I was a Board Member for Africa Center, Alberta College of Social Workers, Edmonton Local Immigrant Partnership, National Association of Nigerian Nurses of North America, International Nursing Interest Group of the Registered Nurses Association of Ontario, Montage Support Services (for adults with developmental disabilities), and Project Esperance (an 88 unit-apartment complex for abused women and children in Toronto).
+I have been a grant reviewer for several organizations, including the Public Health Agency of Canada, Bell Lets Talk, Shastri Indo-Canadian Institute, Edmonton Community Foundation, United Kingdom Medical Research Council, Canadian Institute for Health Research, Social Sciences and Humanities Research Council of Canada, Alberta Health Services Strategic Clinical Network, Women and Children’s Health Research Institute, Saskatchewan Health Research Foundation, and Alberta Innovates Health Solution.

-Dr. Salami has received several awards for research excellence and community engagement: 100 Accomplished Black Women in Canada; Sigma Theta Tau International Honor Society of Nursing Emerging Nurse Researcher of the Year Award; College and Association of Registered Nurses of Alberta (CARNA) Award for Nursing Excellence; Rosalind Smith Professional Award from the National Black Coalition of Canada – Edmonton Chapter; and Alberta Avenue Edmonton Top 40 under 40.
-In 2020, she became a recipient of the Sigma Theta Tau International Honor Society International Nurse Researcher Hall of Fame, the highest research award in nursing.
-In 2021, she became a Fellow of the Canadian Academy of Nursing.
-That same year, she received the Killam Accelerator Award (a $225,000 value for research) given to the best early career researcher at the University of Alberta.
-In 2022, she was named among Top 25 Canadian Immigrants and in 2023, she received the Queen Elizabeth II Platinum Jubilee Medal Recipient.
+I have received several awards for research excellence and community engagement: Queen Elizabeth II Platinum Jubilee Medal; Killam Accelerator Awa100 Accomplished Black Women in Canada; Sigma Theta Tau International Honor Society of Nursing Emerging Nurse Researcher of the Year Award; College and Association of Registered Nurses of Alberta (CARNA) Award for Nursing Excellence; and, Alberta Avenue Edmonton Top 40 under 40.
+In 2020, I received the Sigma Theta Tau International Honor Society International Nurse Researcher Hall of Fame, one of the highest international research awards in nursing.